Petlja/BlockBasedProgScratchPracticeEng/_sources/Scratch3 Coordinates_eng.rst

 .. level:: 1

 .. mchoice:: blocks1
    :answer_a: Sensing
    :answer_b: Motion
    :answer_c: Control
    :answer_d: Looks
    :correct: b
    :feedback_a:
-   :feedback_b: True
+   :feedback_b: Correct.
    :feedback_c:
    :feedback_d:

-   Којој групи  припадају блокови који управљају положајем, оријентацијом, окретањем и кретањем ликова?
+   To which group of blocks do the position, direction, rotation and movement management blocks belong to?

 Question 4